MetPX/sarracenia/doc/dd_subscribe.1.rst

 The  **accept**  and  **reject**  options use regular expressions (regexp) to match URL.
 Theses options are processed sequentially.
-The URL of a product that match a  **reject**  pattern is never downloaded.
+The URL of a file that matches a  **reject**  pattern is never downloaded.
 One that match an  **accept**  pattern is downloaded into the directory declared by the closest  **directory**  option above the matching  **accept**  option.